-This phase of CRAM development involved creating conceptual models of wetland form and function, defining key terms, developing the wetland typology, identifying the universal attributes of condition, and designing metrics that describe each attribute.
+This phase of CRAM development involved creating conceptual models of wetland form and function, defining key terms, developing the wetland typology, identifying the attributes, and formulating metrics that describe each attribute.
 The basic design work was done primarily through initial field-testing and feedback by Regional Teams and the Core Team.
 Version 2.0 of CRAM marked the completion of the basic design phase.